luxfi/docs/docs/nodes/run/node-manually.md

 A new node needs to catch up to the latest network state before it can participate in consensus and serve API calls.
-This process (called bootstrapping) currently takes several days for a new node connected to Mainnet, and a day or so for a new node connected to Fuji Testnet.
+This process (called bootstrapping) currently takes several days for a new node connected to Mainnet, and a day or so for a new node connected to Testnet.
 When a given chain is done bootstrapping, it will print logs like this:

 ```text